Seagate/cortx/doc/OVA/1.0.4/CORTX_on_Open_Virtual_Appliance.rst

    - Ensure that you have configured your ipv4 network.

-      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <troubleshoot_virtual_network.rst>`_.
+      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <https://github.com/Seagate/cortx/blob/main/doc/troubleshoot_virtual_network.rst>`_.

    - From the Virtual Network Editor dialog, ensure you uncheck Automatic Settings and select the correct VMNet connection and NIC.